DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_06__text_values.md

 ---

-Note: These validation checks are some of the most important.
-Good data loading practices land data into text fields, then from there validate and transform into other data types.
-Thus, these are checks you can use over and over in one form or another.
+Note: These text validation checks are important.
+Good data loading practices land data into text data type fields, then from there validate and transform into other data types (numeric, date, boolean, etc.).
+Thus, these are checks you will find yourself using over and over again over time.

 ## Table of Contents